openscm/openscm-twolayermodel/paper.md

 Since @held_2010_two_layer, the model has been extended to include updated representations of the efficiency of ocean heat uptake [@geoffroy_2013_two_layer2] as well as a state-dependent response to radiative forcing [@bloch_johnson_2015_feedback_dependence; @rohrschneider_2019_simple].

 There are many simple climate models in the scientific literature [@rcmip_phase_1].
-Given the context of this paper, below we provide a table of openly accessible models, their programming language and approach.
+Given the context of this paper, we provide below a table of openly accessible models, their programming language, and their approach.
 These models are conceptually similar to the two-layer model implemented here except they use different parameterisations for ocean heat uptake and the relationship between ocean heat uptake and warming.
-On top of the relationship between ocean heat uptake and warming, these models also implement many other components of the climate system, e.g. carbon cycle, methane cycle and the relationship between changes in atmospheric greenhouse gas concentrations and atmospheric energy fluxes.
+On top of the relationship between ocean heat uptake and warming, these models also implement many other components of the climate system, e.g., carbon cycle, methane cycle, and the relationship between changes in atmospheric greenhouse gas concentrations and atmospheric energy fluxes.
 The exception is the FaIR model [@smith_2018_fairv1_3], which uses the two-layer model as its thermal core.

 OpenSCM Two Layer Model is an object-oriented and open-source implementation of the two-layer model.
-It is written in Python, a user-friendly open-source language which is popular in the climate sciences, and uses the Pint package [@pint], a widely used units library, for unit handling.
+It is written in Python, a user-friendly open-source language that is popular in the climate sciences, and uses the Pint package [@pint], a widely used units library, for unit handling.
 It provides an extensible interface for the two-layer model, which could then be coupled with other modules as researchers see fit.
 The implementation also provides an easy way to convert between the two-layer model of @held_2010_two_layer and the mathematically equivalent two-timescale impulse response model, used most notably as the thermal core of the FaIR model [@smith_2018_fairv1_3].
 The conversion between the two is an implementation of the proof by @geoffroy_2013_two_layer1.